Satyendra Nath Bose: Nobel Prize nomination

-S.N.
 Bose was nominated by K. Banerjee (1956), D.S.
 Kothari (1959), S.N.
 Bagchi (1962), and A.K.
 Dutta (1962) for the Nobel Prize in Physics, for his contribution to Bose–Einstein statistics and the unified field theory.
-For instance, Kedareswar Banerjee, head of the Physics Department, University of Allahabad, in a letter of 12 January 1956 wrote to the Nobel Committee as follows: "(1).
+Banerjee, head of the Physics Department, University of Allahabad, in a letter of 12 January 1956 wrote to the Nobel Committee as follows: "(1).
 He (Bose) made very outstanding contributions to physics by developing the statistics known after his name as Bose statistics.
 In recent years this statistics is found to be of profound importance in the classifications of fundamental particles and has contributed immensely to the development of nuclear physics.
 (2).
 During the period from 1953 to date, he has made a number of highly interesting contributions of far-reaching consequences on the subject of Einstein's Unitary Field Theory."
-Bose's work was evaluated by an expert of the Nobel Committee, Oskar Klein, who did see his work worthy of a Nobel Prize.
+Bose's work was evaluated by an expert of the Nobel Committee, Oskar Klein, who deemed his work not worthy of the Nobel Prize.

 Legacy

 Bosons, a class of elementary subatomic particles in particle physics were named by Dirac after Satyendra Nath Bose to commemorate his contributions to science.

+Soviet Nobel laureate Lev Landau kept a list of names of physicists which he ranked on a logarithmic scale of productivity ranging from 1 to 5.
+Albert Einstein was ranked 0.5.
+Landau awarded a rank of 1 to Bose along with the founding fathers of quantum mechanics, Niels Bohr, Werner Heisenberg, Paul Dirac and Erwin Schrödinger, and others.
+Landau ranked himself as a 2.5 but later promoted to a 2.

-Although seven Nobel Prizes were awarded for research related to S N Bose's concepts of the boson, Bose–Einstein statistics and Bose–Einstein condensate, Bose himself was not awarded a Nobel Prize.
+Although seven Nobel Prizes were awarded for research related to S N Bose's concepts of the boson, Bose–Einstein statistics and Bose–Einstein condensate, Bose himself was not awarded the Nobel Prize.